 He says, “Make no mistake, the Flip was and is a culturally significant product.”
 It was, and, as regular readers know, I almost never write about consumer gadgets because most of the time there’s no point and people who write about them are just wasting their breath.
 But the Flip was fun in that shocking, surprising way that the original iPods were.
-It’s so rare for gadgets to have that affect—as rare as a book that really speaks to me.
-The difference is, a book is forever while gadgets come and go.
+Gadgets rarely have that effect—they’re as rare, or maybe rarer, as a book that really speaks to me.
+But a book is forever while gadgets come and go.

-Still, David Pogue’s post The Tragic Death of the Flip has 13 pages of comments, most of them from people with the same reaction I did.
-But I still wonder why Cisco axed instead of sold the company.
+Still, David Pogue’s post “The Tragic Death of the Flip” has 13 pages of comments, most from people with the same reaction I did.
+Killing a beloved product is counterproductive, considering how hard it is to develop and sell a beloved product, and I still wonder why Cisco axed instead of sold the company.
 A hundred million dollars is presumably better than zero.
 But I’m not sure we’ll ever find out.